I’ve seen this scenario play out hundreds of times over the years. A client will call me and say they need a social media audit.

 And that’s completely okay!

 Social media is constantly changing, and it can be hard to keep up.
-But a social media audit is not always the answer if you’re unsure where to start.
-That said, there is a time and place for one, so let’s get into it.
+But a social media brand audit is not always the answer if you’re unsure where to start.
+There is a time and place for one, so let’s get into it.

 What is a Social Media Audit?

 Before we get into the details, let’s align on a few things.
-First, a social media audit is not the same as a social media analysis, it’s more complex.
+First, a social media audit is not the same as a social media analysis; it’s more complex.
 It’s a deep dive into your social media data to see how you’re performing, where you can improve, and identify white space.
-It will usually involve content and text analysis, audience intelligence, competitive benchmarking, and more.
+It usually involves content and text analysis, audience and narrative intelligence, competitive benchmarking, and more.

 A social media audit would typically not include this level of detail or analysis.

 A social media audit is more like a check-up.
 It’s counting numbers.
-It’s designed to give you a general overview of your social media health and identify any areas that may need attention.
+It’s designed to give you a general overview of your social media health and identify areas needing attention.
 An audit is an essential part of any social media strategy.
 It can help you determine your strengths and weaknesses and identify opportunities for improvement.

 Below is a social media audit example.
 It shows basic web traffic and demographics (age & gender) of a brand’s social media community.